 The Enterprise edition starts at $20,000 (£15,402) and includes security reports and portfolio management.
 The Data Center Edition starts at $130,000 (£100,115) and has extra features like component redundancy and horizontal scalability.
 You can download SonarQube for free.

 DevOps Automation Makes You More Efficient

 Without automation, the workload of engineers and developers becomes unmanageable very quickly.
-Incorporating automated tools like Red Hat Ansible Tower, Chef Infra, and Terraform into your technology stack reduces your team’s workload and makes them more efficient.
+Incorporating automated tools like Datadog, Red Hat Ansible Tower, Chef Infra, and Terraform into your technology stack reduces your team’s workload and makes them more efficient.